 Current Burn Bans in Effect

-- Unincorporated Whatcom County: Recreational fires only.
+- Unincorporated Whatcom County: Only recreational fires are allowed.

 Washington State law prohibits all open burning within the city limits of Bellingham, Urban Growth Area, and Whatcom County Fire District 8.
 However, limited recreational burning is allowed when a more restrictive burn ban is not currently in effect.
 Recreational burning requirements within the City Limits of Bellingham & the Urban Growth Area include: